backplane-cloud/backplane-www/src/content/blog/quick-start.md

 ::: -->

-#### PowerShell Users Note:
+#### PowerShell Note:

-For **Powershell** users, run `pwsh` and then use the CLI commands with the `--stringify` or `-s` switch to return raw JSON, this can then be piped into Powershell with `ConvertFromJSON`.
+The CLI commands have a with the `--stringify` or `-s` switch to return raw JSON, this can then be piped into Powershell with `ConvertFromJSON`.

-For example:

 ```ps
 bp product list --stringify | Convert-FromJSON
 ```

-Congraulations, you have completed the Quick Start.
+Congraulations, this completes the Quick Start.